Last night, the neighborhood owls were going crazy

 Add another notebook to the fire.
 The sentences crackle as they burn.

-Never mind what your diploma says.
+Never mind your diploma.
 You earned your degree in Magical Thinking.
 Now you’re working on a doctorate in Miraculous Supposition.

 If I actually had better judgement, I might not go against it so often.

-It might seem arrogant to write this large.
+It might be arrogant to write this large.
 But I do so as humbly as possible.

 What are all the side effects of eliminating all the side effects?